Hospicio Cabañas: History

-The complex was founded in 1791 by the Bishop of Guadalajara in order to combine the functions of a workhouse, hospital, orphanage, and almshouse.
+The complex was founded in 1810 by the Bishop of Guadalajara in order to combine the functions of a workhouse, hospital, orphanage, and almshouse.
 It owes its name to Juan Ruiz de Cabañas who was appointed to the see of Guadalajara in 1796 and engaged Manuel Tolsá, a renowned architect from Mexico City, to design the structure.

 Tolsá's design was based on classic examples such as Les Invalides in Paris and El Escorial near Madrid.
 The buildings form a rectangle measuring 164 by 145 m.
 These are single-storey structures which are 7.5 m in height.
 The chapel is twice as high and has a dome rising to 32.5 m.
 The complex is erected on one level, "so as to facilitate the movement of the sick, the aged, and children."

 Following the death of Cabañas in 1823, construction continued until 1829.
 Although it served for a time as barracks in the mid-19th century, the hospital lasted well into the 20th century and continued to function until 1980, when the Cabañas Cultural Institute, with affiliated schools for arts and crafts, moved in.
 The highlight of the interior decoration is a series of monumental frescoes by José Clemente Orozco, including one of his most famed creations, the allegory of The Man of Fire (1936–39).

-Hospicio Cabaña was made a Unesco World Heritage site in 1997.
-Funded through a collaboration by the Cabañas Institute, Jalisco’s cultural ministry and the Hilario Galguera Gallery in 2014, French conceptual artist Daniel Buren created a series of site-specific works in 18 of the 23 courtyards, with cloister columns wrapped in geometric patterns, vaults painted in bright hues and mirrored structures built to create distorted views of familiar surroundings.
+Hospicio Cabañas was made a Unesco World Heritage site in 1997.
+Funded through a collaboration by the Cabañas Institute, Jalisco's cultural ministry and the Hilario Galguera Gallery in 2014, French conceptual artist Daniel Buren created a series of site-specific works in 18 of the 23 courtyards, with cloister columns wrapped in geometric patterns, vaults painted in bright hues and mirrored structures built to create distorted views of familiar surroundings.

 The sculptures La sala de los magos and Los magos universales by Alejandro Colunga are installed outside the building.